CurtisGreen/dallas-area-transit-alliance/_posts/data-announces-formation.md

 **General Meeting at the The Metropolitian on Sunday, August 18th, 3:00 PM - 5:00 PM**
 * [1200 Main Street, Dallas](https://maps.app.goo.gl/Lzb4EAPdPrvLsM1k9)
 * 6th Floor, Community Room
 * When you arrive please inform the concierge that you are here for a meeting in the Community Room

 DATA was formed in response to the recent wave of [city council resolutions](/posts/dart-cuts) aimed at reducing DART funding.
 Our organization represents all 13 DART member cities: Dallas, Addison, Carrollton, Cockrell Hill, Farmers Branch, Garland, Glenn Heights, Highland Park, Irving, Plano, Richardson, Rowlett, and University Park.

 The idea for DATA emerged during a meeting on June 15, 2024, at Cole Park in Uptown Dallas, where approximately 15 people gathered to explore the possibility of forming a group.
-A second meeting on July 10, 2024, at the Metropolitan Building in Downtown Dallas saw over 50 attendees, during which interim co-chairs Tyler Wright and Connor Hulla were [s]elected, and the organization's priorities were set.
+A second meeting on July 10, 2024, at the Metropolitan Building in Downtown Dallas saw over 50 attendees, during which interim co-chairs Tyler Wright and Connor Hulla were elected, and the organization's priorities were set.
 Our organization’s official name was chosen on July 25 after 137 people cast their votes.

 As part of our advocacy efforts, Dallas transportation advocate Hexel Colorado started a petition on [Change.org](https://www.change.org/p/protect-our-public-transit-say-no-to-dart-funding-cuts), urging the DART Board of Directors to reject proposed funding cuts.
 Since its launch on July 16, the petition has garnered over 1,160 signatures and counting.
 As stated in the petition, we call upon the DART Board of Directors to reject any proposals to reduce the sales tax contributions from the thirteen member cities.
 Should the board vote on this matter, we implore every board member to stand against the cuts.